ForsakenRei/qmk-worklouder-micro/README.md

 ## Flash Guide

-1. Hold left top encoder and plug the board in
+1. Hold left top encoder and plug the board in, or press the bottom right key on layter 3.
 2. Clear EEPROM in QMK Toolbox
 3. Flash the firmware